How To Handle Social Rejection

 Reframe the rejection and see what value you can get from it

-There are tons of examples I could come up with.
-One might be someone who got the cold shoulder at a party from a group of people they tried to talk to.
-In hindsight they may have realized the group was giving clear signs that they were having a private, personal conversation, and that they barged in and tried to argue with everyone about politics.
-A different kind of example may be a guy who unsuccessfully tried to make friends with two work colleagues.
-After thinking about it more, he may decide that he didn't really have anything in common with them, and just automatically felt they should try to be buddies because they seemed popular with everyone else in the office.
+For example, someone at a party got the cold shoulder from a group they tried to chat with.
+In hindsight they realized the group was giving clear signs that they were having a private, personal conversation, and that they barged in and tried to argue with everyone about politics.
+Another example: A guy unsuccessfully tried to make friends with two colleagues.
+After thinking about it more, he decided that he didn't really have anything in common with them, and just automatically felt he should try to be buddies because they seemed popular with everyone else in the office.

 Give yourself credit for trying, and having the guts to take a risk

 You're actively working on your issues.
 You're making progress.
 You were able to take a chance.
 Not everyone is able to do that.
 Maybe that sounds a bit schmaltzy and 'Rah Rah Rah!', but I think trying is important and not an accomplishment you should just brush off.